nati589/Stock-Management-System/README.md

 # StockUp

-StockUp is a stock management desktop application built with a React frontend using Material UI and a Firebase backend.
-It manages sales and products of a business and displays reports.
+StockUp is a stock management desktop application designed to streamline business operations by efficiently managing sales, products, and reports.
+It is built with a React frontend utilizing Material UI for a sleek and intuitive user interface, coupled with a Firebase backend for robust data management.

-Features:

-- Login
-- Data export (CSV/ PDF)
-- Dark Mode
+## Features

+- **Login**: Secure access control for users with authentication.
+- **Data Export**: Export data in CSV or PDF formats for further analysis or reporting.
+- **Dark Mode**: Toggle between light and dark modes for improved usability in different environments.

-- User Account
+### User Account

-  - Make sales
+- **Make Sales**: Facilitate sales transactions seamlessly.
-    - Add to cart
+  - Add items to the cart.
-    - Remove from cart
+  - Remove items from the cart.
-    - Calculate total
+  - Calculate the total amount.
-  - Register products
+- **Register Products**: Easily add new products to the inventory.
-  - Filter products by category
+- **Filter Products by Category**: Efficiently manage and organize products based on categories.
-  - Sell products to customers on credit
+- **Sell Products on Credit**: Extend credit options to customers for flexible payment.
-  - Update customer credit
+- **Update Customer Credit**: Manage and track customer credit balances.
-  - Register business expenses
+- **Register Business Expenses**: Record and track business expenses for accurate financial management.

-- Admin Account
+### Admin Account

-  - View sales report with different filters
+- **View Sales Report**: Access detailed sales reports with customizable filters.
-  - View total payment
+- **View Total Payment**: Monitor total payments received.
-  - View credit report
+- **View Credit Report**: Track credit transactions and balances.
-  - Update product price
+- **Update Product Price**: Modify product prices as needed.
-  - Filter customer credit based on paid/unpaid status
+- **Filter Customer Credit**: Manage customer credit status by filtering paid and unpaid balances.
-  - View products in stock
+- **View Products in Stock**: Keep track of available inventory.
-  - Register user
+- **Register User**: Administer user accounts for secure access control.

+## Usage

+To run StockUp locally:

+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Configure Firebase credentials.
+4. Start the application using `npm start`.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to StockUp, please fork the repository and submit a pull request with your changes.

+---

+This README provides an overview of StockUp and its features.